AEENI-UF/guides-and-tutorials/Git & Github Quickstart.md

 ![[Git workflow.png]]
 ***Source: https://en.wikibooks.org/wiki/File:Git_data_flow.png

-Anywhere in the workflow, you can always check a status of your files using:
+Anywhere in the workflow, you can always check the status of your files using:

 ```execute
 $ git status